-Not all business intelligence software is created equal.
+Not all business intelligence tools are created equal.
 Sure, there are plenty of BI tools with great reporting, data analytics and visual functions.
 But just because a BI tool works great for one business, doesn’t guarantee it’ll have the same impact for another.
 This is especially true when you take the size of a business into account.

 There are a plethora of self-service BI tools that work great for small and mid-sized companies.
 They provide great dashboards and ad hoc queries that make their decision-making processes easier.
 But these tools rarely work for large companies with even larger software requirements.
-As such, they need more than just BI software — they need enterprise BI software.
+As such, they need more than just BI software — they need enterprise business intelligence tools.

-To properly discuss the differences between enterprise BI software and self-service BI, we first need to take a look at what constitutes enterprise software.
+To properly discuss the differences between enterprise business intelligence software and self-service BI, we first need to take a look at what constitutes enterprise software.
 At its core, it’s pretty basic: software designed for use in large businesses.
 The goal is to increase productivity and efficiency in the complex environment of an enterprise.

 So enterprise BI, then, is simply BI software that caters its functionality to large businesses.
 But is that all it means?
 Of course not.

 System Deployment and Management

-Enterprise BI software, due to size and complexity, requires a lot more management than self-service BI tools.
+Enterprise business intelligence software, due to size and complexity, requires a lot more management than self-service BI tools.
 Department-level management is the norm for self-service BI.
-However, enterprise BI platforms are usually managed centrally by an IT department.
+However, enterprise business intelligence platforms are usually managed centrally by an IT department.
 This is especially common for enterprise BI tools deployed on-premise.
 A high level of budget and existing framework is needed to run an enterprise-level on-premise system.
 A fully functional, fully staffed IT department is essential.

-Most enterprise BI solutions used to be deployed exclusively on-premise.
+Most enterprise business intelligence solutions used to be deployed exclusively on-premise.
 Many enterprises wanted to do as much as they could to avoid getting hacked.
 But as the cloud became more popular and secure, the number of vendors offering a cloud computing BI platform grew.